vand3rlinden/vand3rlinden.github.io/content/post/bimi-explained.md

 3. **Obtain a Verified Mark Certificate (VMC)**: A [VMC](https://www.digicert.com/tls-ssl/verified-mark-certificates#vmc_basic) is crucial for verifying your logo’s authenticity.
 It confirms that the logo is indeed associated with your domain.

-4. **Publish Your BIMI Record**: Add a BIMI record to your DNS, specifying the URL of your logo.
+4. **Publish your BIMI record**: Add a BIMI record to your DNS, specifying the URL of your logo.
 This record tells email clients where to find your logo.

-### Example BIMI Record
+### Example BIMI record
 Here's what a sample BIMI DNS record might look like:

 `default._bimi.example.com IN TXT "v=BIMI1; l=https://example.com/bimilogo.svg; a=https://example.com/vmc.pem"`